Michael Hardy, a.k.a. HARDY, takes up his own kind of airwaves with his recent release “the mockingbird & THE CROW”.

 Since HARDY now owns that family property, he hunts mostly In Mississippi, shooting deer and the occasional wild hog.
 The outdoors, and his life in it, has been integral to his success in songwriting.
 After all, beyond beer, trucks, and girls, there’s no staple subject in country music like hunting and fishing.
 “One of country’s most iconic lines is, ‘We can skin a buck, we can run a trotline, and a country boy can survive,’” he says.
 “Most people I know in country hunt or fish or both.”

-the mockingbird & THE CROW
+A Review: the mockingbird & THE CROW

 HARDY knows his “girl, truck, beer, buck” shtick plays great on country radio.
 But what works for Michael Hardy the songwriter isn’t necessarily what gets HARDY, the artist, excited.
 “I’m a rock and roll, heavy rock guy,” he says, “It’s who I am at my core.
 But I grew up in a small town, and that’s the only way I know how to write.”